 5G is the next generation of mobile technology.
 With 5G, you’ll see much faster download and upload speeds and you’ll notice the time it takes devices to communicate with the network or the time it takes data to travel from one point to another (we call this latency) significantly decreases.

 Whereas 4G and LTE operate in two radio wave spectrums, 5G adds a third spectrum to the mix.
-If you’re in a big city you may have experienced slowdowns during busy times of the day.
-With an added spectrum, that traffic slowdown will be eliminated – just like adding another lane to a busy motorway.
+If you’re in a big city you may have experienced connectivity slowing down during busy times of the day.
+With an added spectrum, that connectivity slowdown will be eliminated – just like adding another lane to a busy motorway.